-List 5 things you are thankful for about you.
+List 3 things you are thankful for about you : 3.
+Do something for someone else.
+Any kindness is in seemingly insignificant as smiling at a person.
+As a nportant, even something as teacher, I made sure I smiled and greeted every stu- dent I possibly could.
+Through my training, I had been reminded that for some of those children, my greeting "No act of kindness, no matter how small, is ever wasted"

-- 3. Do something for someone else.
-Any kindness is important, even something as - seemingly insignificant as smiling at a person.
-As a teacher, I made sure I smiled and greeted every student I possibly could.
-Through my training, I had been reminded that for some of those children, my greeting might be the only connection they had with another person all day as they moved unobtrusively through the crowded halls.
+Choose someone you would like to do something for.
+What could you do for that might be the only connection they had with another person all day as they moved unobtrusively through the crowded halls.
 You never know how a smile will affect somebody.